gacafe/gacafe.github.io/_posts/2020-11-22-resources.md

 I found this list I made for someone, of resources I thought were important.
 I am always struggling to find a lot of these - so posting here for reference - reader, if you see this, I hope it is useful (and let me know if any of the links are broken :)!

+Last updated 2021-06

 ##### Gender equality books (..that I've read):
+- [in medicine] Pain and Prejudice: A call to arms for women and their bodies - Gabrielle Jackson <https://uk.bookshop.org/books/pain-and-prejudice-a-call-to-arms-for-women-and-their-bodies/9780349424552>
-- [in STEM] Inferior - Angela Saini <https://en.wikipedia.org/wiki/Inferior_<book>>
+- [in STEM] Inferior: The True Power of Women and the Science That Shows it- Angela Saini <https://uk.bookshop.org/books/inferior-the-true-power-of-women-and-the-science-that-shows-it/9780008172039>
-- [in general] Delusions of Gender - Cordelia Fine <https://en.wikipedia.org/wiki/Delusions_of_Gender>
+- [in general] Delusions of Gender: The Real Science Behind Sex Differences - Cordelia Fine <https://uk.bookshop.org/books/delusions-of-gender-the-real-science-behind-sex-differences/9781848312203>
-- [in the home/work] The Wife Drought - Annabel Crabb <https://www.penguin.com.au/books/the-wife-drought-9780857984289>
+- [in the home/work] The Wife Drought - Annabel Crabb <https://uk.bookshop.org/books/the-wife-drought/9780857984289>
+- [in data] Invisible Women: Exposing Data Bias in a World Designed for Men - Caroline Criado Perez <https://uk.bookshop.org/books/invisible-women-exposing-data-bias-in-a-world-designed-for-men/9781784706289>

+##### Other books I have enjoyed and/or learnt from:
+- Bad Feminist - Roxane Gay <https://uk.bookshop.org/books/bad-feminist/9781472119735>.
+Thought provoking and perspectives that were new to me.
+- Meaty - Samantha Irby <https://uk.bookshop.org/books/meaty/9780571349838> and Wow, No Thank You. - Samantha Irby <https://uk.bookshop.org/books/wow-no-thank-you-the-1-new-york-times-bestseller/9780571359264>.
+Honest and dark humour, also good discussion of issues in life.
+- Intimations: Six Essays - Zadie Smith <https://uk.bookshop.org/books/intimations-six-essays/9780241492383>.
+Intriguing essays and self reflection
+- Can We All Be Feminists?: Seventeen writers on intersectionality, identity and finding the right way forward for feminism - edited by June Eric-Udorie <https://uk.bookshop.org/books/can-we-all-be-feminists-seventeen-writers-on-intersectionality-identity-and-finding-the-right-way-forward-for-feminism/9780349009889>.
+Different perspectives and deeply rooted complexities of feminism.

 ##### Perpetuating bias (sexism, racism, classism):
 - Weapons of Math Destruction - Cathy O'Neil <https://en.wikipedia.org/wiki/Weapons_of_Math_Destruction>